LSE-ME204/me204-2024-project-chodani/docs/index.md

-# Bread Price Analysis at Waitrose Supermarket
+# Rotten Tomatoes Top 300 Movies Analysis

 Welcome to my analysis of bread prices at Waitrose Supermarket.
 This study aims to provide insights into the pricing trends, variations, and factors influencing the cost of bread at one of the UK's leading supermarkets.
 By examining the data collected over a period, we can understand better how bread prices have evolved and what this might mean for consumers.